adevinta/spark-tokens/README.md

 - `npm run svg2avd`: Converts SVG icons to Android Vector Drawables.
 This is very specific to Spark.
 Don't use it with your brand.
 - `npm test`: Runs tests for SVG icons.

+## UNDERSTANDING THE ICON SYNC PROCESS

+- **Spark Tokens**: This repo acts as the central repository and definitive source for all icons.
+Any updates to the icon collection originate here.
+When an update occurs on the `main` branch, the entire icon set is seamlessly distributed to both the Spark (web) and Spark Android repositories using [GitHub Actions](.github/workflows/).
+- [**Spark (web)**](https://github.com/adevinta/spark): Receives the icon set from Spark Tokens and converts them into React components, making them readily usable within web-based applications.
+A pull request is opened for developers to review, thanks to a [GitHub Action](https://github.com/adevinta/spark/blob/main/.github/workflows/pr-icon-update.yml).
+- [**Spark Android**](https://github.com/adevinta/spark-android): Receives Android Vector Drawables (AVDs) from Spark Tokens, ensuring compatibility and efficient integration into Android applications.
+A pull request is opened, thanks to a [GitHub Action](https://github.com/adevinta/spark-android/blob/main/.github/workflows/pr-icon-updates.yml).
+- [**Spark iOS**](https://github.com/adevinta/spark-ios): While not directly synced, Spark (iOS) relies on Spark Tokens as the primary source for icons.
+Manual integration is performed as needed to incorporate the latest icons in the iOS app.

 ## LICENSE

 [MIT](LICENSE)